sashanksilwal/falcon-browser/README.md

 *getJsLinks(String htmlContent)*

 This method takes HTML content as input and returns a set of all the JavaScript links present in that HTML content.

+## JsClassifier class

+The JsClassifier class is responsible for downloading JavaScript content from a given URL and classifying it using a JSModel.

+### How to use

+1. Create an instance of JsClassifier class, passing a `Context` object to the constructor.
+2. Call the `downloadAndLogJs` method with the URL you want to download as the parameter.
+3. The class will download the JavaScript content from the given URL and log it.

+### Class methods

+- `downloadAndLogJs(String url)`

+This method downloads the JavaScript content from the given URL and logs it.

+- `DownloadJsTask`

+This inner class is responsible for downloading the JavaScript content in the background using an `AsyncTask`.
+Once the download is complete, it logs the downloaded content.

+- `onPostExecute(String jsContent)`

+This method is called when the download is complete.
+It takes the downloaded JavaScript content as input and uses a `JSModel` to classify it.
+The classification results are then logged.

+## DownloadJsTask class
+The DownloadJsTask class is responsible for downloading JavaScript content from a given URL.

+### How to use
+1. Create an instance of DownloadJsTask class with a Context object.
+2. Call the execute method with the URL you want to download as the parameter.
+3. The class will download the JavaScript content from the given URL and return it as a string.
+4. The downloaded content can then be passed to a JSModel for classification.

+### Class methods
+- `DownloadJsTask(Context context)`

+This constructor initializes the DownloadJsTask object with a Context object.

+- `doInBackground(String... urls)`

+This method downloads the JavaScript content from the given URL and returns it as a string.

+- `onPostExecute(String jsContent)`

+This method logs the downloaded JavaScript content.
+It can be modified to perform classification using a JSModel.